No. 3 TCU upsets No. 2 Michigan 51-45 in wild CFP semifinal – KION546

 AP College Football Writer

-TCU (13-1), the most unlikely team ever reach the four-team playoff in its nine-year history, has one more game left in its improbable season and it will come against either No. 1 Georgia or No. 4 Ohio State on Jan.
-9 at Sofi Stadium in Inglewood, California.
+TCU (13-1) will play either No. 1 Georgia or No. 4 Ohio State on Jan.
+9 for the national championship.

 Coming off a losing 2021 season and picked to finish seventh in the Big 12 in Sonny Dykes’ first year as coach, the Horned Frogs will try to win the program’s first national championship since 1938.

+It took TCU six weeks to get ranked this season, and almost every step of the way their worthiness was doubted.

+“At some point, you just kind of quit listening to what everybody says,” Dykes said.

-Duggan and the Frogs will no doubt be underdogs — again.
+Duggan and the Frogs will no doubt be underdogs in the title game — again.
 That didn’t matter much against Michigan (13-1) as they took it to the big, bad Big Ten champions and turned the Fiesta Bowl into circa-2010, Big 12-style scorefest.

+“We heard all week how they were going to out-physical us,” TCU linebacker Dee Winters said.

 It was the highest scoring Fiesta Bowl ever and the second-highest scoring CFP game behind Georgia’s 54-48 Rose Bowl victory against Oklahoma on Jan.
 1, 2018.

+TCU, the little private school from Forth Worth, Texas, that was left out of the Big 12 when it first formed in the mid-1990s, became the first team from the conference to win a CFP game and will be the first to play for a national title since Texas in 2009.

-This one was 34-16 with 2:46 left in the third quarter and the Hypnotoads, a nickname borrowed for the animated TV show “Futurama,” and their purple-clad fans could sense their wild ride wasn’t over.
+This one was 34-16 after Dee Winters’ 29-yard pick-6 with 2:46 left in the third quarter.
+The Hypnotoads, a nickname borrowed for the animated TV show “Futurama,” and their purple-clad fans were drowning the Michigan fans, sensing the dream was still alive

-Of course, nothing has come easy for these Frogs all year.
+Of course, nothing has come easy for these Frogs.
 During their unbeaten regular season, they won seven straight games by 10 points or fewer.

 What followed was five touchdown drives — with a TCU turnover tucked in between — each taking less than a minute.